Testwell CTC++

 follows:

-- At the host you need to have normal CTC++ (host-only) license
+- At the host you need to have normal CTC++ (host-only) copy

-and options.
+cross-compiler/linker command names and options.
 This is a one-time job.
-If the cross-compiler is a
+If the

-decent one and follows the common conventions, there is no bigger
+cross-compiler is a decent one and follows the common conventions, there is

 - The instrumented code needs a little CTC++ run-time support